-A Home Occupation is a Conditional Use Type III process in all zoning districts outside of the boundaries of the Regulating Plan for any single family home and must comply with the Conditional Use provisions of Section 9.251 and the following additional standards:
+A Home Occupation is a Conditional Use for any single-family home and must comply with the Conditional Use provisions of Section 9.251 and the following additional standards:

-(a) The home occupation shall be secondary to the main use of the dwelling as a residence.
+- (a) The home occupation shall be secondary to the main use of the dwelling as a residence. - (b) All aspects of the home occupation shall be contained and conducted within a completely enclosed building. - (c) The home occupation shall be limited to either a pre-existing garage or accessory structure, or not over 25% of the living area of the dwelling.
+If located within an accessory structure or a garage, the home occupation shall not utilize over 500 square feet of floor area.

-- (b) All aspects of the home occupation shall be contained and conducted within a completely enclosed building. - (c) The home occupation shall be limited to either a pre-existing garage or accessory structure, or not over 25% of the living area of the dwelling.
-If located within an accessory structure or a garage, the home occupation shall not utilize over 500 square feet of floor area. - (d) No structural alteration, except the provision of an additional entrance, shall be permitted to accommodate the home occupation.
-Such structural alteration shall not detract from the outward appearance of the property as a residential use. - (e) No persons other than those residing within the dwelling shall be engaged in the home occupation unless approved by the Planning Commission. - (f) No window display or sample commodities displayed outside the dwelling shall be allowed. - (g) No materials or mechanical equipment shall be used which are detrimental to the residential use of the dwelling or any nearby dwellings because of vibration, noise, dust, smoke, odor, interference with radio or television reception, or any other factor. - (h) No parking of customer vehicles in a manner or frequency that would cause disturbance or inconvenience to nearby residents or that would necessitate the provision of additional offstreet parking shall be allowed. - (i) No signs shall be permitted except for a single name plate not to exceed 1.5 square feet in area.
+- (d) No structural alteration, except the provision of an additional entrance, shall be permitted to accommodate the home occupation.
+Such structural alteration shall not detract from the outward appearance of the property as a residential use. - (e) No persons other than those residing within the dwelling shall be engaged in the home occupation unless approved by the Planning Commission. - (f) No window display or sample commodities displayed outside the dwelling shall be allowed. - (g) No materials or mechanical equipment shall be used which are detrimental to the residential use of the dwelling or any nearby dwellings because of vibration, noise, dust, smoke, odor, interference with radio or television reception, or any other factor. - (h) No parking of customer vehicles in a manner or frequency that would cause disturbance or inconvenience to nearby residents or that would necessitate the provision of additional off-street parking shall be allowed. - (i) No signs shall be permitted except for a single name plate not to exceed 1.5 square feet in area.